Optimising your Pallet Proccess

 In combination with other pallet protection accessories like edge and corner protectors, the contents of a pallet can be even better protected to prevent transit damage.

 By using a strapping machine to secure pallets, you not only free up man power from manual stretch wrapping but increase the speed of the dispatching process.
-With a stretch wrapping machine, you not only maximize the strength of the film as the machine stretches the film to the fullest capabilities, but with the inbuilt sensors the machine can be left unmanned whilst it completes the strapping process.
+With a stretch wrapping machine, you not only maximise the strength of the film as the machine stretches the film to the fullest capabilities, but with the inbuilt sensors the machine can be left unmanned whilst it completes the strapping process.

-For businesses packing their products into cartons, pallet edge and corner protectors are extremely helpful in securing and stabilizing pallets.
+For businesses packing their products into cartons, pallet edge and corner protectors are extremely helpful in securing and stabilising pallets.
 These packaging options protect the exposed corners from impact and make for a much more evenly distributed stretch wrapping process.

 With different strapping options available, reducing pallet damage can be easily achieved.
 With various edge protecting options available in different strengths there are suitable choices to suit different products.
 The different options include plastic, cardboard and foam, with alternative options available including polyester, polypropylene or steel material for more specific heavy duty consignments.